 In the summer, the weather is warm and traffic less intense.
 But the top attractions are crowded and city life is at a minimum, specially between August 1st and 15th.

 You have one day: take a one day Paris bus tour to see the essentials of the city.
 You have two days: take a guided tour the first day.
-Spend the second day combining shopping and sightseeing.
+Spend the second day combining Paris shopping and Paris sightseeing.
 Enjoy Paris nightlife.

-You have up to a week: focus each day on a particular district: Ile de la Cite, Le Marais, the left bank, the Champs Elysees, department stores district.
-Spend a day outside of Paris in Versailles or another famous place in France.
+You have up to a week: focus each day on a district: Ile de la Cite, Le Marais, the left bank Paris, the Champs Elysees, department stores district.
+Spend a day outside of the city in Versailles Palace or another famous place in France.

 For nationals of the European Union, a national identity card is enough.
 Travelers from other countries must carry a valid national passport and one other identification document.